eduk8s-tests/lab-kpack-testing/workshop/content/exercises/01-cloud-native-buildpacks.md

 If you did have a secret, you would need to create the service account from a raw resource definition, or patch it after it was created, to add the appropriate reference to the secret in it.

-To set up a build, we now need to create an ``Image`` resources.
+To set up a build, we now need to create an ``Image`` resource.
 This tells kpack about the source code for our application and which builder definition to use to work out how to build it.
 To view the ``Image`` definition in the current directory, run:

 ```execute-1
 cat sample-java-app.yaml